 The Debating Society meets weekly at lunchtime.
 A varied calendar of events is arranged including debates, contests against local schools and entry into national competitions.
 Students take this opportunity to develop communication skills and to gain confidence in public speaking.
-The Society became the ESU Schools' Mace North-East Regional Champions 2017-18 and, as a result, our team enjoyed a trip to the National Finals in London.
+In 2018 the Associated 6th Form Debating Team became North-East Regional Champions in the ESU Mace Competition, a title they successfully defended in 2019.
+In both years they took part in the national finals of the Mace at the ESU headquarters in Dartmouth House, London.